-who attended only 3 submit- A) Majority of PP children will make accelerated progress in RWM.
-Deliver small group and 1:1 intervention to provide targeted support for children. ted a final assignment.
-Regular pupil progress meetings throughout the year have ensured that teachers have taken time regularly to identify those children in need of intervention.
-Introduction of PIXL this year has provided support staff with resources to support in targeting interventions to specific needs.
-PIXL tests gaps analysis to continue to be used next year to support with identifying the needs of specific children and identify those at risk at not reaching age expected attainment at the end of the year. pproaches C) Children develop a greater resilience to manage social and emotional barriers to learning.
+who attended only 3 submit- ted a final assignment.
+A) Majority of PP children will make accelerated pro- gress in RWM.
+Deliver small group and 1:1 intervention to provide targeted support for children.
+Regular pupil progress meet- ings throughout the year have ensured that teachers have taken time regularly to identify those children in need of intervention.
+Intro- duction of PIXL this year has provided support staff with resources to support in tar- geting interventions to spe- cific needs.
+PIXL tests gaps analysis to con- tinue to be used next year to sup- port with identify- ing the needs of specific children and identify those at risk at not reaching age ex- pected attain- ment at the end of the year. pproaches C) Children develop a greater resilience to manage social and emotional barriers to learning.
 D) Attendance, aspirations and life experiences of our PP pupils will increase to allow them to fully take part in the curriculum.
-Employ a Learning Mentor to meet the increasing and complex needs of families.
-Families have continued to be support throughout the year, including during lockdown.
-Regular contact to vulnerable families was made throughout lockdown and bubble closures.
+Employ a Learning Mentor to meet the in- creasing and complex needs of families.
+Families have continued to be support throughout the year, including during lock- down.
+Regular contact to vul- nerable families was made throughout lockdown and bubble closures.
 Support with technology was offered to support with engagement in online learning.
-Food parcels were distributed at Easter along with vouchers before the Government scheme was set up.
-Approach to continue.
+Food par- cels were distributed at Easter along with vouchers before the Government scheme was set up.
+Approach to con- tinue.
 Continue to run a breakfast club for tar- geted pupils to en- sure a positive start to the school day 31 children are currently on role in the school's breakfast club and attend regularly.
-Provision to continue to be in place to support families and to ensure children are provided with breakfast at the start of the day.
+Provision to con- tinue to be in place to support families and to ensure children are provided with breakfast at the start of the day.
 Thrive groups to be targeted at small groups of children or individuals by Thrive trained adults.
-All teaching staff to continue to use Thrive approaches within classes alongside emotional coaching training.
+All teaching staff to continue to use Thrive approaches within classes along- side emotional coach- ing training.
 Thrive has taken place across the year and children have benefited from 1:1 targeted support with staff members who are Thrive trained.
 Support has mainly involved dealing with anxieties and emotions.
 Emotional sup- port will continue to be identified next academic year.
 C) Children develop a greater resilience to manage social and emotional barriers to learning.
 D) Attendance, aspirations and life experiences of our PP pupils will increase to allow them to fully take part in the curriculum.
-Continue to employ an attendance officer to increase attendance of this group of pupils.
-The attendance officer, learning mentor and acting head have met regularly over the course of the year to rigorously check and track attendance.
+Continue to employ an attendance officer to increase attend- ance of this group of pupils.
+The attendance officer, learn- ing mentor and acting head have met regularly over the course of the year to rigor- ously check and track attend- ance.
 Records are kept to monitor vulnerable families.
 Attendance is still an area for con- cern and regular attendance meet- ings will continue to take place to help track this and provide sup- port where needed for fami- lies.

-Involving paranta in Due to COVID restrictions we Continue with

-Involving parents in

-school life through: have been unable to allow identifying ways

-- parental parents on site this academic to ensure parents

-workshops year. are involved in

-- reading cof- school life.

-fee morn-

-ings/after-

-noons

-- stay and play

-in EYFS

-- Advent and

-Easter craft

-sessions

-Parent invites to Eng-

-lish and Maths les-

-sons
+nvolving parents in school life through: - parental workshops - reading cof- fee morn- ings/after- noons - stay and play in EYFS - Advent and Easter craft Due to COVID restrictions we have been unable to allow parents on site this academic year.
+Continue with identifying ways to ensure parents are involved in school life.
+Advent and Easter craft sessions li Parent invites to Eng- ish and Maths les- sons